What is Perchloroethylene?

 - difficulty in speaking and walking

 It is unclear what effects may occur from long-term, low levels of exposure to PERC.
-People who live in homes and businesses that share a building with dry cleaners that still use PERC may be exposed to low levels of PERC.
-Studies suggest that small effects on the central nervous system may occur at low levels of PERC.
+People who live in homes and businesses that share a building with dry cleaners that still use PERC may be exposed to low levels.
+Studies suggest that low level exposure to PERC may lead to color vision issues and small effects on the central nervous system.

 How might I be exposed to PERC?

-PERC is present in the air we breathe because of its widespread use.
+PERC is present (at very low levels) in the air we breathe because of its widespread use.
 Higher levels of PERC may be found in the air near businesses that use PERC such as dry cleaners or in auto repair shops that do metal degreasing.
 Elevated air levels of PERC have been found in residential buildings with dry-cleaning shops in New York City.